• Skip to primary navigation

 This was a most desperate place to live in Italy and at the turn of the 20th century compelled both sides of my impoverished family (maternal and paternal grandparents) to search for a better life in America around 1910.
 They settled in a little immigrant coal-mining village called “High Bridge, Iowa” which is no longer in existence.

 Similar to thousands of Italian immigrants at that time, my grandparents’ families were dirt poor, period!
 And they certainly did not travel to ‘America’ on the ocean ships in first class . . .
-I imagine they were in the bottom level of those ships with just one trunk filled with all of their belongings (of which I am the only fortunate grandchild to have one trunk from both sides of my grandparents, each over 100 years old, to cherish and pass down to my children).
+I imagine they were in the bottom level of those ships with just one trunk filled with all of their belongings (I am the only fortunate grandchild to have one trunk from both sides of my grandparents, each over 100 years old, to cherish and pass down to my children).

 A part of me wishes that my grandparents had never left Italy and that I would have had the opportunity to grow up in this beautiful country.
-But that was obviously not part of the bigger picture/plan and so here I am, a fortunate U.S. citizen visiting the land of my heritage with my parents (ages 85 and 92 years young).
+But that was obviously not part of the bigger picture/plan and so here I am, a fortunate U.S. citizen visiting the land of my heritage with my parents (ages 85 and 92 years young)**.
 My mother and father have returned to Montecreto and Modena about six times, so they know their way around and are quite fluent in Italian.
 At one time I was fluent in the language, but you know what they say, “Use it or lose it” and I had no one to speak Italian to once I left home after college.
+So now I’m enrolled in an online Italian language course and it’s slowly coming back to me.

 While here we will not only visit my family, but also go to the local Catholic church to look through Baptismal records so that my mother can do some family genealogy work.

 One of those homes on the top of that ridge is my grandmother’s childhood home.
 There’s only one road going through this tiny little town and you’re looking at it in both of the photos above!
-To get up here, one has to drive straight up twisting and winding roads with hair-pin turns, something I am SO not crazy about driving on.
+To get up here, one has to drive straight up twisting and winding roads with hairpin turns, something I am not crazy about driving on.
 But chauffeur of this trip, I am.
 So I need to just get over my fear of mountain road driving (it’s something I usually let my husband do while I keep my eyes shut).
 I just pray that they have guard rails on the side edges of the road!
 Luckily for me, my sister who has driven this road before told me that there’s not a lot of traffic!

 Ciao!